 Transitioning to Plant-based has been a gradual process for my family and me.
 It has taken a few years not to crave eggs, however, I still love the idea of some of the egg-based dishes we used to enjoy, which is why I now serve Eggy(less) Bread aka Plant-Based French Toast.

 I now have the confidence and the tools to create my own recipes, I decided to ask myself what it was I missed about eating eggs.
 When I thought about it, it wasn’t that I wanted to eat an egg specifically; I realised it had more to do with what the egg was in and more often the social situation when I might have ordered them.

-After I started developing this recipe, I realised this batter has many applications, and you’ll start to see it used in a variety of ways, including a killer quiche, a fearsome frittata as well as in this most excellent eggy bread (french toast).
+After I started working on this recipe, I realised this batter has many applications, and you’ll start to see it used variations used in different ways, including a killer Tortilla, a fearsome frittata as well as in this most excellent Eggy(less) Bread aka Plant-based French Toast.
 If you didn’t love my scrummy scramble recipe and terrific tofu florentine these should hopefully win you over.
-Developing this recipe was definitely great to practise for re-imagining a dish as wholefood plant-based.
+Developing this recipe was definitely great to practice for re-imagining a dish as plant-based.

 In a plant-based egg(less) recipe, it’s all the about the chickpea, not chicken.
 Chickpea flour to be precise, also known as gram flour or besan, it makes a nice batter which does improve with time, it will keep in the fridge for unto 5 days.